 Electronic Communication Networks (ECNs)

-ECNs allow investors to trade listed stocks and other exchange-traded products.
-They are required to register with the SEC and are classified as an alternative trading system (ATS).
+Electronic communication networks (ECNs) allow investors to trade listed stocks and other exchange-traded products.
+They are required to register with the Securities and Exchange Commission (SEC) and are classified as an alternative trading system (ATS).

-ECN systems allow investors the opportunity to trade outside of normal trading hours when the major stock exchanges are closed.
+ECN systems allow investors to trade outside regular trading hours when the major stock exchanges are closed.

-You may be familiar with electronic, or e-trading, already.
-This method of trading uses the internet to allow individuals to connect to a stock exchange or to an ECN.
+Electronic trading uses the internet to allow individuals to connect to a stock exchange or an ECN.